Xheid/graphql-golang-apitemplate/readme.md

 docker-compose up
 ```

+### Synchronise your api with your database

+In your directory, open your .env file and change each environment variable to make it match up with your database environment.

 ### Rest API

 This template is mainly for graphql api.
 However, it is easily usuable with REST API too.
 Now just follow the doc and enjoy :-) !